LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab03/Lab3Instructions.md

 ## Part 2: A web page with an image map

-Choose a picture that has at least three regions that are appropriate for hot-spots.
+Create another web page which contains a picture of your choice that has at least three regions that are appropriate for hot-spots.

 - Create hot-spots for each of the regions in the picture.
 - Use each of the three hot-spot shapes (rect, circle and poly) at least once.